AlexandreGrego1/FinalVersion20-10-20/README.md

 ## CREDITS

 Content:
-		* Part of this content is from my resume project lecture adapt for my real details;
+- Part of this content is from my resume project lecture adapt for my real details;
-		* Part of the text of this website is from my resume project;
+- Part of the text of this website is from my resume project;
-		* The rest of the website is created by the developer of this project, Alexandre Gregorio
+- The rest of the website is created by the developer of this project, Alexandre Gregorio

 Media:
-		* The background photo on the home page came from an open library and can be reached on the link: "https://unsplash.com/photos/iacpoKgpBAM";
+- The background photo on the home page came from an open library <a href="https://unsplash.com/photos/iacpoKgpBAM" target="_blank">Unplash</a>
-		* Profile image is from the developer of this project, Alexandre Gregorio.
+- Profile image is from the developer of this project, Alexandre Gregorio.

 Acknowledgements:
-		* I received inspiration for this project from "https://scrimba.com/" - Portfolio settings;
+- I received inspiration for this project from <a href="https://scrimba.com/" target="_blank">Scrimba</a>
-        * Google Fonts - https://fonts.google.com - CDN for fonts used in the project;
-        * Font Awesome - https://fontawesome.com - CDN for fonts used in the project;
-        * W3schools - https://www.w3schools.com - Open research library.